 A BETTER SOLUTION - HYDROKINETIC POWER GENERATION

-Instream Energy Systems is a pioneering developer of hydrokinetic systems for near shore tidal and inland applications offering renewable energy that is predictable and reliable.
+Instream Energy Systems is a pioneering developer of hydrokinetic systems for tidal and inland applications offering renewable energy that is predictable and reliable.

 The Company’s scalable vertical axis hydrokinetic turbines (VAHTs) efficiently convert the kinetic energy in moving water into cost-competitive, renewable electricity with minimal environmental impact.

 Instream develops hydrokinetic turbines for deployment in multiple markets.

 Instream’s vision is to lead the industry in hydrokinetic solutions for tidal and inland waterways.

 We are proud to contribute to creating a sustainable, secure, and clean energy future.